Hausdorff measure and Fourier dimensions of limsup sets arising in weighted and multiplicative Diophantine approximation: Fourier dimension of

 \subsection{Upper bound for $\fdim W(n,m;\Psi)$}

 To avoid an abundance of notation, here we also use $\bx$ or $\bx_j$ to denote an $n$-dimensional vector.
-When there is a risk of ambiguity, the specific dimension will be clarified in the discussion.
+When there is a risk of ambiguity, the specific dimension will be clarified in the context.

-For $\bd\in (\R_{\ge 0})^{m}$ and $\bq=(q_1,\dots,q_n)\in\Z^n$, define
+For $\bd=(\delta_1,\dots,\delta_m)\in (\R_{\ge 0})^{m}$ and $\bq=(q_1,\dots,q_n)\in\Z^n$, define

 for $1\le j\le m$ and

 For $1\le j\le m$ and $\delta_j=0$, let $\lm_{\bq,j}$ denote the surface measure on $R_j(\bq,0)$, which is a union of hyperplanes. \begin{lem}[{\cite[Equation (4)]{HY22}}] Let $1\le j\le m$.
 For each $\bk\in\Z^n$, we have